 Then the mother of Zebedee's sons came to Jesus with her sons and, kneeling down, asked a favor of him.
 "What is it you want?" he asked.
 She said, "Grant that one of these two sons of mine may sit at your right and the other at your left in your kingdom."
 "You don't know what you are asking," Jesus said to them.
 "Can you drink the cup I am going to drink?"
 "We can," they answered.
 Jesus said to them, "You will indeed drink from my cup, but to sit at my right or left is not for me to grant.
 These places belong to those for whom they have been prepared by my Father."
 When the ten heard about this, they were indignant with the two brothers.
 Jesus called them together and said, "You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 Not so with you.
-Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave - just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
-Matthwe 20:20-28 [NIV]
+Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be your slave-just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
+Matthew 20:20-28 [NIV]

 With illumination that only the Holy Spirit can provide, Dave was convicted that his management style had to change.
 Christianity applied to business was more than evangelism and ethics.
-For the first time, he realized that the Bible was relevant to managing business.
-He could no longer lead his company by intimidation; instead he must lead by becoming a servant.
+For the first time, he realized that the Bible was relevant, indeed normative, to managing business.
+He could no longer lead his company by intimidation; instead he must lead by serving.

 As wonderful as this revelation was, there was more.
 In the subsequent verses, he found the enduring purpose that his company so desperately needed.

 As Jesus and his disciples were leaving Jericho, a large crowd followed him.
 Two blind men were sitting by the roadside, and when they heard that Jesus was going by, they shouted, "Lord, Son of David, have mercy on us!"
 The crowd rebuked them and told them to be quiet, but they shouted all the louder, "Lord, Son of David, have mercy on us!"
 Jesus stopped and called them.
 "What do you want me to do for you?" he asked.
 "Lord," they answered, "we want our sight."
 Jesus had compassion on them and touched their eyes.
 Immediately they received their sight and followed him.
-Mathewt 20:29-34 [NIV]
+Matthew 20:29-34 [NIV]

 What he saw was that sight was gift.
 One of the most common maladies that Jesus healed was blindness.
 What a gift sight was and is to the recipients of his healing grace and mercy.
-Dave, now full of conviction and joy, knew that Lenscrafters must have a higher purpose.
+Dave, now full of conviction and joy, knew that LensCrafters must have a higher purpose.
 That higher purpose was to give people the gift of sight.

 The weekend Bible study that he so reluctantly attended, became a turning point in Dave's life.
-Casting off dualism, David embraced the reality that the source for the philosophy, principles and values that he must embrace in managing Lenscrafters must be the Bible.
-This reality was to be expressed by practicing servant leadership.
-Furthermore, the Bible provided Lenscrafters with its much needed enduring purpose.
+Casting off partial dualism, David embraced the reality that the source for the philosophy, values, and principles that he must embrace in managing LensCrafters must be the Bible.
+The seminal practice must be servant leadership.
+And the enduring purpose of the company was serve as God's instrument to mediate the grace of slight.